-An iconic New Zealand tourism business is celebrating 60 years of adventure thrills in Queenstown.
+A pioneering and iconic New Zealand tourism business is celebrating 60 years of adventure thrills in Queenstown.

+It was 1958 when the Melhop brothers, who owned the dealership for the revolutionary new style of boating known as the Hamilton Jet boat, took the first paying customers aboard their family boat to experience a jet-powered crossing of the Kawarau Falls dam.
 At five shillings per ride, holiday makers were soon lining up for the thrill and Queenstown’s first adventure activity was launched, turning Kawarau Jet Services (now known as KJet) into a name synonymous with pioneering adventure tourism.

 Milford Sound’s original cruise operator Southern Discoveries purchased a 50 per cent share in Kawarau Jet Services in 2011 and the company rebranded to KJet in 2012.